OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 RET: 0x1
 ```

 The output is truncated for better readability.
 This time you see that `UIApplicationOpenURLOptionsSourceApplicationKey` has changed to `OWASP.iGoat-Swift`, which makes sense.
-In addition, we see an overview of all `openURL`-like methods being called.
-This can be very useful for some scenarios as it will help you to decide what you next steps will be, e.g. which method you will hook or tamper with next.
+In addition, a long list of `openURL`-like methods were called.
+Considering this information can be very useful for some scenarios as it will help you to decide what you next steps will be, e.g. which method you will hook or tamper with next.

 ###### Opening a link by navigating to a page and letting Safari open it (frida-trace)